toweber/clab-connector/README.md

 > [!NOTE]
-> When SR Linux and SR OS nodes are onboarded, the connector creates the `admin` user with default passwords of `NokiaSrl1!` for SR Linux and `NokiaSros1!` for SROS.
+> When SR Linux and SR OS nodes are onboarded, the connector creates the `admin` user with default passwords of `NokiaSrl1!` for SR Linux and `admin` for SROS.

 #### Remove Containerlab Integration from EDA